TheFirstFen/lnu/fen/y3/code/2dt905/labs/lab1/README.md

         The DNS server used in this capture is `172.25.8.8` which is likely the router acting as the DNS server.
 It caches frequently accessed domain names, providing faster responses and reducing the need for external DNS queries.

 - T1-3
+    - UDP (User Datagram Protocol)

+        A connectionless protocol that sends data without establishing a reliable connection, often used for streaming or real-time communications.
     - QUIC

         A transport layer protocol designed by Google that aims to reduce latency and improve connection speeds, using UDP instead of TCP.
     - DNS

         A system that translates human-readable domain names like "www.example.com" into IP addresses.
+    - ICMP (Internet Control Message Protocol)

+        A network layer protocol used for diagnostic and error reporting, such as pinging to test connectivity.

 ## Problem 2